-Lion Rock Resources Inc. (formerly King's Bay Resources Corp.)
-Management's Discussion and Analysis For the Six Months Ended June 30, 2023
+Lion Rock Resources Inc. Management's Discussion and Analysis For the Six Months Ended June 30, 2024

-The following Management Discussion and Analysis ("MD&A") of the financial position and results of operations for Lion Rock Resources Inc. (the "Company" or "Lion Rock") should be read in conjunction with the condensed consolidated interim financial statements as at June 30, 2023 and for the six months then ended, which are prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS").
+The following Management's Discussion and Analysis ("MD&A") of the financial position and results of operations for Lion Rock Resources Inc. (the "Company" or "Lion Rock") should be read in conjunction with the condensed consolidated interim financial statements as at June 30, 2024 and for the six months then ended, which are prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board.